Image: Daniel Cabrera Who is Dani Cabs? 2013.

-Open to all art lovers, everyone is welcome at the Griffith University Art Gallery.
+Open to all art lovers, everyone is welcome at the Griffith University Art Museum.
 Our Public Programs are often conceived in relation to exhibitions and we host talks, tours and lectures for the public to attend.
 Local and international speakers provide rich substance that widen debates and interest in art.

 Group or school visits

-Griffith University Art Gallery welcomes visits from schools, universities and community groups.
+Griffith University Art Museum welcomes visits from schools, universities and community groups.
 We will provide an introductory talk on the exhibition by prior arrangement, and with at least one week’s notice.
 There is no charge.